marv0/marv0.github.io/pages/about.md

 menu: false
 date: '2023-05-23 23:06:59'
 title: about
-description: Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology and entrepreneurship.
+description: Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship.
 permalink: /about/
 ---
 <img class="img" src="/assets/img/uploads/#" alt="Marvin Ogot">

 ## About Me

-Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology and entrepreneurship as transformative tools.
+Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools.

 ## Why This Blog?

-I started this [blog](/) to document my journey while sharing valuable insights on business, entrepreneurship and a range of technologies that extend beyond just software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have the slightest interest in building and delivering great products and services, this blog is for you!
+I started this [blog](/) to document my journey while sharing valuable insights on business, entrepreneurship, and a range of technologies beyond just software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have, the slightest, interest in building and delivering great products and services, this blog is for you!

 ## Laying The Foundation

-At an early age, I learned the importance of passion, and having a competitive edge and drive through sports, which laid the foundation for my entrepreneurial journey and my career in technology.
-While my childhood dreams revolved around sports' science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books and philosophies, and my perspective shifted; fueling my burgeoning entrepreneurial spirit!
+At an early age, I picked up fundamental principles of success such as discipline, commitment, teamwork, and passion (very important) through sports, which laid the foundation for my entrepreneurial journey and my career in technology.
+While my childhood dreams revolved around sports' science and engineering, entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books and philosophies, and my perspective shifted; fueling my burgeoning entrepreneurial spirit!

 ## Pursuing The Dream